kosullivan7/Kevin-first-project/README.md

 **Acknowledgments –**

-I would like to thank my project mentor Antonio for his advice on website design and responsivity.
+I would like to thank my project mentor Antonio for his advice on website design and media queries.
 Also thank you to the Code Institute tutors and those on slack for their help.